HarryPaniccc/DnD/DnD/World of Helodaria/Kenifria.md

 - If Aerondite attacks, her weapons will fly into her hands and she will slam her shield into the ground, turning parts of the center of the cathedral to lava about 3 feet deep

-- The lava, if fallen into, deals very *10d10 fire damage*
+- The lava, if fallen into, deals *10d10 fire damage*

 > "NO!
 You have come to plunder and desecrate my home!
 LET ME SHOW YOU WHY HERETICS FEAR THE DAWN."